 Andrea Samayoa

-Andrea Samayoa is an HR technology and digital transformation leader with extensive experience driving system modernization and AI integration within globally oriented institutions.
+Andrea Samayoa is a technology and digital transformation leader with extensive experience driving system modernization and AI integration within globally oriented institutions.
 Currently serving as an AI Lead for HR at The World Bank, she leverages emerging technologies to redesign processes, enhance operational efficiency, and advance innovation across complex, multinational environments.

 With a strong foundation in technology consulting and information systems, Andrea has built a reputation for leading complex IT and HR initiatives that improve compliance, elevate user experience, and enable data-driven decision-making.
 Her expertise lies in translating cutting-edge innovation—particularly in artificial intelligence and digital platforms—into practical, scalable solutions that create measurable organizational impact.

 Andrea holds a Master of Science in Information Systems Technology from The George Washington University and a Bachelor’s degree in Marketing with a minor in Computer Science from Lindenwood University.
-She maintains a strong commitment to continuous growth, holding certifications including Project Management Professional (PMP) and Change Management Specialist, along with advanced studies in AI and machine learning through MIT.
+She maintains a strong commitment to continuous growth, holding professional certifications including Project Management Professional (PMP) and Change Management Specialist, along with advanced studies in AI and machine learning through MIT.

 • Project Management Professional